3.1. Development Quick-start

 Note

-Buildbot UI requires at least node 14.18 or newer and yarn.
+Buildbot UI requires at least node 14.18 or newer and yarn 1.x.

 3.1.2.2.
 Hacking the Buildbot JavaScript